Level I Fieldwork Education

-Since 2011, we've helped over 300 students meet their program requirements from more than 20 universities, while also giving our students the chance to be immersed in Ecuadorian culture.
+Since 2011, we've helped approximately 500 students meet their program requirements from more than 20 universities, while also giving our students the chance to be immersed in Ecuadorian culture.

 Think your students are a good fit?
 We'd love to have you.

 Most groups spend their first few days traveling and being immersed in Ecuadorian cultural experiences, then arrive in Ibarra to complete their fieldwork in the outpatient clinic and with other local organizations.
 The clinic is an occupational therapy environment, but students in other healthcare professions are welcome.
 Trips are overseen by a professor or two and range between 6 and 12 students.

 My time at CRECER helped me grow in many ways; it encompassed a variety of the necessary skills a good therapist needs: communication, flexibility, creativity, collaboration, responsibility, and more.

 What Would We Do?

 A short itinerary could look similar to this.

 Thursday: arrive in Quito (airfare is cheaper midweek)

 Friday: Tour historic Quito, Mitad del Mundo tour (the equator is about an hour north of Quito), and drive to Mindo